-We’ve put together a one-stop guide on packing for safari, with information on material, weather considerations, area idiosyncrasies and some useful packing tips.
+We’ve put together a one-stop guide on packing for your safari, with information on material, weather considerations, area idiosyncrasies and some useful packing tips.
 If you feel like you are ready to jump right in and look at selections available, we recommend the wide collection of safari clothing available at Amazon.

 You may see safari clothing advertised on online stores with all kinds of technical additions, from embedded insect repellent to special vents – these tend to be overpriced and are not necessary.
 Comfortable clothes that you can layer are the best – cotton, lightweight shirts, fleece jackets, sandals and closed walking shoes.

 Long pants that zip off at the knee are a neat addition, and will also reduce your packing load.

 It’s fairly important to pack lightly – most safari lodges and camps offer a laundry service, so there is no need to bring a different shirt for every day of your trip.

 It’s inadvisable to bring very expensive clothing – you’re likely to get a little dirty or dusty when exploring reserves in open-sided vehicles, so don’t bring any clothing you’d be devastated to lose or mess up.

 For women, dresses are ok for evenings at the camp; however, if you’re in an area that has strong mosquito presence, it’s advisable to wear long pants to keep your legs protected.

 Don’t fall into the trap of thinking Africa is hot 24/7.
-Early mornings and nights can be much chillier than you may expect, so remember to bring something warm to keep cosy during the early hours and late evenings.
+Early mornings and nights can be much chillier than you may expect, so remember to bring something warm to keep cozy during the early hours and late evenings.
 Warm pyjamas are a must.
 Safari vehicles are either completely open or have open sides with a roof, so chilly breezes will happen.
-Bring a windbreaker to help with windchill, and a beanie and gloves can be lifesavers on early morning safaris.
+Bring a windbreaker to help with wind chill, and a beanie and gloves can be lifesavers on early morning safaris.